-Volunteers bring a variety of skills and a fresh perspective: -
+Volunteers add enormous value to the organisation by bringing a variety of skills and a fresh perspective: -

-- They can offer time and passion to a particular project, adding value to our work and supporting our sustainability. - They have knowledge of their local communities.
-By involving volunteers, we can build stronger links with local communities. - They act as ambassadors, promoting Healthwatch activities and our services.
-Volunteering is a unique role, different to that of paid workers, who they do not replace. - Staff at all levels will work positively with volunteers and, where appropriate, will actively seek to involve them in their work.
+- a) They can offer time and passion to a particular project, adding value to our work and supporting our sustainability. - b) They have knowledge of their local communities.
+By involving volunteers, we can build stronger links with local communities. - c) They act as ambassadors, promoting Healthwatch activities and our services.
+Volunteering is a unique role, different to that of paid workers, who they do not replace. - d) Staff at all levels will work positively with volunteers and, where appropriate, will actively seek to involve them in their work.